 Purpose of Effective Degree Day

 Effective degree days are required for the calculation of the sensitivity factor.
 The effective degree day is used to measure coldness which is directly related to gas demand for area heating.
 The effective degree day is a composite measure of weather coldness incorporating the effect of temperature, wind, sunshine and day of the year.

+(a1) AEMO must maintain and publish a Register of Weather Related Information used to measure weather data.

+(a2) At least 10 business days prior to making any amendment to the list of weather observation stations described in the Register of Weather Related Information, AEMO must inform the Gas Retail Consultative Forum (GRCF) of the change.

 Calculation for NSW